Proof (2005 film)

 Proof is a 2005 American drama film directed by John Madden and starring Gwyneth Paltrow, Anthony Hopkins, Jake Gyllenhaal, and Hope Davis.
-The screenplay was written by Rebecca Miller and David Auburn and based on Auburn's Pulitzer Prize-winning play of the same name.
+The screenplay was written by Rebecca Miller (daughter of Arthur Miller) and David Auburn and based on Auburn's play, Proof.

 Plot

-Robert, a brilliant mathematician who used to work at the University of Chicago startles his daughter Catherine while she watches TV.
+Robert, a brilliant mathematician who used to work at the University of Chicago, startles his daughter Catherine while she watches TV.
 He gives her a bottle of champagne for her birthday, and they chat.
 All of this turns out to be a dream; Robert died the previous week, after a long period of crippling mental illness, and his funeral is tomorrow.

 Meanwhile, Hal, a former graduate student of Robert's, is reading through the latter's notebooks, which are filled with meaningless notes.
 Hal believes that Robert's genius may have withstood his mental illness, and clues to that genius might lie in one of his notebooks.
 When Hal comments on the vast amount of work Robert did, a suspicious Catherine searches Hal's backpack.
 A notebook eventually falls out of his coat.
 He explains that he wanted to give the notebook as a birthday present because it "had something written in it about her".
 Hal is forced to leave, giving the notebook as intended, when Catherine calls the police.

 The next day, Catherine's sister, New Yorker Claire, arrives in town.
-At the funeral, Catherine berates the many attendants for not being there for Robert during his descent into insanity.
+At the funeral, Catherine berates the many attendees for not being there for Robert during his descent into insanity.
 She ends by saying that she is glad her father died and leaves mid-funeral.

 Claire decides to sell Robert's house back to the university and wants Catherine to come with her to New York.
 A wake held at the house the night is attended by academic mathematicians.
 Hal appears and chats up Catherine.
 Softening up to Hal, Catherine has emotional sex with him.